PhillisEssel/azure-network-protocols/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open Azure and create a Resouce Group.
 Then Create a VM on Windows 10/11 using the resouce group and allow the VM to create a new Virtual Network(Vnet) and Subnet.
 Next create another VM on Linex using the same resouce group and Vnet.
 Then observe the Virtual Network within Network Watcher.
 Now open Remote Desktop to connect to Windows 10 VM, then install Wireshark and filter ICMP traffic.
 Use the Private IP address of the Linex VM and ping to it from Windows VM (should see request/reply traffic from both machines).
+Next in Windows VM, opem command line or Powershell and ping a public website(www.google.com) and observe traffic in Wireshark.
 </p>
 <br />